-The purpose of the Trobwynt Services is to reduce needs by offering a range of intensive interventions and support to children who are on the edge of care, who have just come into care, or to safely return children home from care.
+The purpose of Trobwynt Services is to reduce needs by offering a range of intensive interventions and support to children who are on the edge of care, who have just come into care, or to safely return children home from care.
 By working closely and co-producing care plans with the children and their families, the physical and mental health needs and the emotional well-being needs of the children and their families are met.

-The needs of families we supported during 2019/20 have been more complex and intensive; especially the number of young people in their teens who received support.
+The needs of families we supported during 2020/21 have been more complex and intensive; especially the number of young people in their teens who received support.

-As part of these interventions, the Trobwynt Team offers intensive support packages aimed at keeping children stable in their homes.
-The Integrated Family Support Services (IFSS) offers specialist intervention for families where there is misuse of alcohol and drugs by the parents and carers and this is a risk factor for the children.
+As part of these interventions the Trobwynt Team offers intensive support packages aimed at keeping children stable in their homes.
+The Integrated Family Support Services (IFSS) offers specialist intervention for families where there is alcohol and drug misuse from the parents and carers which is a risk factor to the children.
 Because of the intensive nature of the intervention, the service is prioritised for families where the risk to children is high.
-The Reflection project offers specialist support to parents whose children are in the care system permanently.
+The Reflection project offers specialist support to parents who have children in the care system on a permanent basis.
 In addition, Trobwynt offers a specialist service that focuses on abolishing care orders where intensive work has already been completed, and through this offers a way out of care for children and their families.

-The Derwen Team provide a service for disabled and ill children and young people and their families.
+Derwen Team provides a service for disabled and ill children and young people and their families.
 We provide support for young, disabled people to help their inclusion in community activities and life, and to increase their skills so they become more independent.
 We provide periods of respite care for a great number of families through a support service.
 It is a multidisciplinary team that works in partnership with the Health Board.
 We have social workers, nurses and psychologists working in the team, and because of the wide range of complex needs, our workers need to possess expert skills to respond to the needs of the children and their families.

-The purpose of the Youth Justice Service is to work intensively with children and young people who have offended, to prevent them from reoffending.
-We offer a wide range of specialist interventions and work with the whole family to find solutions to help children and young people from re-offending.
+The purpose of the Youth Justice Service is to work intensively with children and young people who have offended, to prevent them reoffending.
+We offer a wide range of specialist interventions and work with the whole family in order to find solutions to help the children and young people from re-offending.
 We also work on a preventative basis with children and young people to prevent them from offending in the first place.
 We do this in partnership with schools and within the individuals' communities.
-We are a multi-agency team and we work in partnership with the Police, the Health Board, Careers Wales, North Wales Housing and others.
+We are a multi-agency team and we work in partnership with the Police, the Health Board, Careers Wales, Careers Wales, North Wales Housing and others.